-- if P(τ(s), τ(t)) = S then every value that flows from s to t has sanitizer S applied exactly once, and no other sanitizer is applied. - if P(τ(s), τ(t)) = ⊥ then every value that flows from s to t has no sanitizer applied.
+- if $\mathcal{P}(\tau(s), \tau(t)) = S$ then every value that flows from s to t has sanitizer S applied exactly once, and no other sanitizer is applied. - if $\mathcal{P}(\tau(s), \tau(t)) = \bot$ then every value that flows from s to t has no sanitizer applied.

-We require that a sanitizer be applied at most once on any given path because sanitizers are not necessarily idempotent [11]: applying it multiple times might result in incorrect computation.
-Also, we require that sanitizers are not applied needlessly.
-We also model multiple (potentially nested) sanitizers as a single (composite) sanitizer.
+We require that a sanitizer be applied at most once on any given path because sanitizers are not necessarily idempotent [15]: applying it multiple times might result in incorrect sanitization.
+We require that sanitizers are not applied needlessly.
+We model multiple (potentially nested) sanitizers as a single (composite) sanitizer.

-We consider two methods for finding a suitable placement of sanitizers in a program: a node-based formulation (Section 3.2) that is efficient, but may fail to produce a correct sanitization in all situations; and an edge-based formulation (Section 3.3) that always provides correct sanitization, but may require run-time taint tracking in order to determine the correct sanitizer to apply.
+We consider two strategies for sanitizer placement: a node-based formulation (Section 3.2) that is efficient, but may fail to produce valid sanitization; and an edge-based formulation (Section 3.3) that always provides correct sanitization, but may require run-time taint tracking in order to determine the correct sanitizer to apply.

-We assume that the dataflow graph $G=\langle N,E\rangle$ does not contain any node that has both multiple in-coming edges and multiple out-going edges.
-This assumption is without loss of generality, since if a graph does not satisfy this requirement, it can easily be transformed to one that does by the insertion of a synthetic node.
-This assumption is required for the correctness of the edge-based formulation, and is analogous to assumptions in control-flow graph analysis of the absence of critical edges: edges that go from a node with multiple successors to a node with multiple predecessors.
+We assume that the dataflow graph $G = \langle N, E \rangle$ does not contain any node that has both multiple in-coming edges and multiple out-going edges.
+This assumption is without loss of generality, since if a graph does not satisfy this requirement, it can easily be transformed to one that does by the insertion of synthetic nodes.
+This assumption is required for the correctness of the edge-based formulation, and is analogous to assumptions in control-flow graph analysis of the absence of critical edges: edges that go from nodes with multiple successors to nodes with multiple predecessors.